Semaglutide and Type 2 Diabetes

 Diabetes Signs and Symptoms, Diagnostic Testing

 There are various ways to test for diabetes.
-The fasting blood sugar (FBS)/ fasting glucose level is a simple way to test for diabetes.
+A simple test is the fasting blood sugar (FBS)/ fasting glucose level.

 The hemoglobin A1C blood test is another test used to confirm the diagnosis of diabetes.
-The patient does not need to be fasting for this test; thus, it is easier to order this test regardless of the time of day.
+The patient does not need to be fasting for this test, so it is easier to order it regardless of the time of day.
 This blood test reflects the average glucose level over the period of 2-3 months.

 A random glucose reading above 200mg/dl, done at any time of day, indicates diabetes.

-The diagnosis of diabetes is by blood tests, and for improved accuracy, should be based on two separate readings, done (at least) a day apart.
+Diabetes is diagnosed by blood tests, and for improved accuracy, it should be based on two separate readings, done (at least) a day apart.
 In the case of fasting and random blood tests, dietary intake (large amounts of carbohydrates in a single meal) may adversely affect test results.
-This is not the case when using A1C testing for a confirmation diagnosis, as the results are the average of a 2–3-month span.
+This is not the case when A1C testing is used for a confirmation diagnosis, as the results are an average of a 2-to 3-month span.

 Target blood levels for a person with diabetes (3).